nikolausrauch/opengl-playground/README.md

         {opengl::type::float_, 4, opengl::buffer_mapping::cast, offsetof(vertex, color)}};
 };
 ```
-With access to the layout description, a [vertexbuffer](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/vertexbuffer.h) (here a *colored cube* + indexbuffer) can be created and attached to a [vertexarray](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/vertexarray.h).
+With access to the layout description, a [vertexbuffer](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/vertexbuffer.h) (here a *colored cube* + indexbuffer) can be created and attached to a [vertexarray object](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/vertexarray.h).
 ```C++
 /* create vertexarray, and attach vertexbuffer and indexbuffer to it */ auto vao = context.make_vertexarray();